-Noncompliance Medical Students First Occurrence A written warning regarding the consequences of non-compliance is sent.
-Students will be required to complete a remedial module on infection control and hand-washing in order to satisfactorily complete their clinical assignment.
-Students will have one week to complete this before being pulled from the clinical setting.
-Successful completion of the module will be documented by the associate dean in VITALS.
-Second Occurrence A written warning regarding consequences of non-compliance is sent.
+Noncompliance Medical Students First Occurrence • A written warning regarding the consequences of non-compliance is sent. • Students will be required to complete a remedial module on infection control and hand-washing in order to satisfactorily complete their clinical assignment.
+Students will have one week to complete this before being pulled from the clinical setting. • Successful completion of the module will be documented by the associate dean in VITALS. • Students will be required to r to discuss the importance of h VITALS. • A written warning regarding consequences of non-compliance is sent.
 Students will be required to meet with the Associate Dean for Medical Education to discuss the importance of hand-washing.
 This meeting should be documented in VITALS.
 Medical center policy will be reviewed with the student.
 Third Occurrence A written warning regarding the consequences of non-compliance will be sent.
 The student will be referred to the Violations Committee to further explore this issue.
 Consideration will be given to removing the student from the clinical setting with any future occurrences.
 The Violations Committee meeting will be documented in VITALS.
 Fourth Occurrence A written warning regarding the consequences of non-compliance will be sent.
 The student's non-compliance will be noted in the MSPE.
-Continued non- compliance The student will be referred to the Violations Committee for consideration of LOA, withdrawal, or dismissal.
+Continued non- compliance • The student will be referred to the Violations Committee for consideration of LOA, withdrawal, or dismissal.